MethorZ/ansible-ssh-user-role/README.md

 Handles the creation of an ansible management ssh user as well as the addition of additional ssh users.

+Offers a secure run in order to apply some security features to the ssh login

 Requirements
 ------------